manikantag/mg-maven-resource-optimizer/README.md

 ## TODO
  * Much better implementation. *I know this can be written much better.
 I've written just to serve my purpose of gzip wro4j minified JS & CSS files at build time.*
+ * I m using this in production with Java 8 from last 6 months without any issue.
+I've not tested on Java 6/7 though.
  * Publish to Maven central

 ## License
 Licensed under the MIT license.